JacobAsir/Fine-tuning-pre-trained-model-for-ecommerce-product-review-sentiments/README.md

 Sentiment Analysis on E-commerce Dataset

-I'm excited to share my recent project that leverages the power of transformers and the Hugging Face library for sentiment analysis on an e-commerce dataset.
+This leverages the power of transformers and the Hugging Face library for sentiment analysis on an e-commerce dataset.
 The goal of this project was to analyze product sentiment using two models: bert-base-uncased and microsoft/MiniLM-L12-H384-uncased.

 Dataset and Preprocessing